Hitler family: Descendants of relatives

 Angela married Leo Raubal Sr. (1879–1910).
-They had three children: Leo Rudolf Raubal Jr had one son, Peter Raubal, in 1931; Geli Raubal committed suicide without having ever had a child in 1931; and Elfriede Raubal married Ernst Hochegger in 1937 and had a son, Heiner Hochegger, in 1945 and a daughter.
+They had three children: Leo Rudolf Raubal Jr had one son, Peter Raubal, in 1931; Geli Raubal committed suicide without ever having a child in 1931; and Elfriede Raubal married Ernst Hochegger in 1937 and had a son, Heiner Hochegger, in 1945 and a daughter.

 Heinz Hitler, who was the son of Alois from his second marriage, died in a Soviet military prison in 1942 without children.

 William Patrick Hitler, the son of Alois from his first marriage, married Phyllis Jean-Jacques in 1947 in the US, where they had four children.
 Also that year, he changed his surname to Stuart-Houston; some have commented on its similarity with the name of the racialist writer Houston Stewart Chamberlain.
-Their children, Alexander Adolf Stuart-Houston (1949), Louis Stuart-Houston (1951), Howard Ronald Stuart-Houston (1957), and Brian William Stuart-Houston (1965), have not had any children.
+Their children, Alexander Adolf Stuart-Houston (b.
+1949), Louis Stuart-Houston (b.
+1951), Howard Ronald Stuart-Houston (b.
+1957), and Brian William Stuart-Houston (b.
+1965), have not had any children.
 Only Howard, who died in a car crash in 1989, was ever married.

 According to David Gardner, author of the 2001 book The Last of the Hitlers, "They didn't sign a pact, but what they did is, they talked amongst themselves, talked about the burden they've had in the background of their lives, and decided that none of them would marry, none of them would have children.
 And that's a pact they've kept to this day."
-Though none of Stuart-Houston's sons had children, his son Alexander, a social worker as of 2002, said that contrary to this speculation, there was no intentional pact to end the Hitler bloodline.
+Though none of Stuart-Houston's sons had children, his son Alexander, a social worker since 2002, said that contrary to this speculation, there was no intentional pact to end the Hitler bloodline.

 Alleged sons

+With Charlotte Lobjoie

 It is alleged that Hitler had a son, Jean-Marie Loret, with a Frenchwoman named Charlotte Lobjoie.
 Jean-Marie Loret was born in March 1918 and died in 1985, aged 67.
 Loret married several times, and had as many as nine children.
 His family's lawyer has suggested that, if their descent from Hitler could be proven, they may be able to claim royalties for Hitler's book, Mein Kampf.
-However, several historians, such as Anton Joachimsthaler, and Sir Ian Kershaw, say that Hitler's paternity is unlikely or impossible to prove.
+However, several historians, such as Anton Joachimsthaler, and Sir Ian Kershaw, say that Hitler's paternity is unlikely or impossible to prove, although DNA testing in comparison to a surviving known relative of Adolf Hitler could resolve this.
 Nevertheless, it was noted that the two shared a strong physical resemblance.